sean-meade/plan-my-run/README.md

 - Mobile Wireframe: [Version 1](/docs/wireframes/Plan_My_Run_(Mobile).pdf)
 - Laptop Wireframe: [Version 1](/docs/wireframes/Plan_My_Run_(Desktop_Laptop).pdf)

   **Please note, as I was developing the project, I have identified some weaknesses in the UX and therefore made the required changes.
 The deployed site looks somewhat different in comparison to the wireframes.
 These changes will allow the user to have a better experience and allow easier navigation.
 The design theme of the features is a close match to the overall site to ensure continuation and flow.
-Please check the [Changes applied since planning](#changes-applied-since-planning) section for explanation.*
+Please check the [Changes applied since planning(#changes-applied-since-planning) section for explanation.*

 [Back to content](#contents)